7 reasons reactive IT support is dead

 Reactive support (sometimes called break/fix support) is where the focus is on fixing IT issues after they occur, instead of preventing them from occurring in the first place.

-Yet despite the proactive model being available, many businesses continue to use the reactive support.
-Often being unaware of the damage it’s causing them.
+Yet despite the proactive model being available, many businesses continue using reactive support – often unaware of the damage it’s causing them.

-Their choice of IT provider is most often to blame since the cheapest support rarely offer even a hint of proactivity.
-Instead, cheap provider’s favour the legacy break/fix approach as it’s cheaper for them to offer.
+Their choice of IT provider is most often to blame since the cheapest support rarely offers even a hint of proactivity.
+Instead, cheap providers favour the legacy break/fix approach as it allows them to get better margins on their clients.

 Why is a reactive approach not good enough anymore?

 1. Leaves the core of the business vulnerable

 IT is vital to every department and process within a business.
 So, if there’s a problem with IT, there’s a direct business impact.
 This can range from being a simple inconvenience right through to a complete halt of operations.
 Accompanied by the typical reputational damage.

 With a reactive approach, these problems both large and small can arise far more often.
 This isn’t necessarily because reactive support is worse at fixing problems, but because reactivity is worse at dealing with them.